Sinatra centenary marked with new documentary

 "It's all represented.
 It's very special, it's been a very interesting process," Sinatra's youngest daughter Tina said at a red carpet event for the film on Tuesday.

-Celebrations honoring Sinatra, known as 'Ol' Blue Eyes' or 'Chairman of the Board', will be held throughout the year to mark what would have been his 100th birthday on December 12.
+Celebrations honouring Sinatra, known as 'Ol' Blue Eyes' or 'Chairman of the Board', will be held throughout the year to mark what would have been his 100th birthday on December 12.

 Last month, an exhibition entitled "Sinatra: An American Icon", showcasing never-before-seen photos and personal mementos, opened at New York's Public Library for the Performing Arts.